 Ishikawa

-Ishikawa Prefecture is located between Fukui and Toyama prefectures in the Chubu region, facing the Sea of Japan.
-The area is home to Kenrokuen, one of the three most famous gardens in Japan, Wakura Onsen which dates back over 1,200 years, and many other hot springs, places of scenic beauty and historic interest, and bountiful nature.
-With the opening of the Hokuriku Shinkansen in 2015, Kanazawa, the prefecture's capital, can be reached in as little as 2 hours and 30 minutes from Tokyo, making it a popular tourist destination for many people all throughout Japan.
+Ishikawa Prefecture is located between Fukui and Toyama Prefectures in the Chubu region, facing the Sea of Japan.
+The area is home to Kenroku-en, one of the three most famous gardens in Japan, Wakura Onsen which dates back over 1,200 years, and many other onsen [hot springs], places of scenic beauty, historic interest, and bountiful nature.
+With the opening of the Hokuriku Shinkansen [Bullet Train] in 2015, Kanazawa, the capital of the prefecture, is reached in as short as 2 hours and 30 minutes from Tokyo, making it a popular tourist destination throughout Japan.

 Getting there and around

-International routes: Direct flights from Seoul, Shanghai, and Taipei.
+International Flights: Direct flights from Seoul, Shanghai, and Taipei.

-Domestic routes: Direct flights from Sapporo, Tokyo, Fukuoka, and Naha.
+Domestic Flights: Direct flights from Sapporo, Haneda, Fukuoka, and Naha.

 Kanazawa